Sierra No. 3

-Sierra Railway No. 3, often called the "Movie Star locomotive", is a 19th-century steam locomotive owned by the State of California and preserved at Railtown 1897 State Historic Park in Jamestown, California.
-Former Transportation History curator at the Smithsonian Institution William L. Withhuhn described the locomotive's historical and cultural significance:
+Sierra Railway 3, often called the "Movie Star locomotive", is a 19th-century "Ten-Wheeler" type steam locomotive owned by the State of California and preserved and operated by the Railtown 1897 State Historic Park in Jamestown, California.

+William L. Withhuhn, the former Transportation History curator at the Smithsonian Institution, described the locomotive's historical and cultural significance:

 Sierra Railway No. 3 has appeared in more motion pictures, documentaries, and television productions than any other locomotive.
 It is undisputedly the image of the archetypal steam locomotive that propelled the USA from the 19th century into the 20th.

-Built in 1891, the locomotive returned to operation in July 2010 after a fourteen-year absence from service and a three-year-long overhaul, requiring the replacement of its original boiler.
+Built in 1891, the locomotive returned to operation in July 2010 after a 14-year absence from service and a three-year-long overhaul, requiring the replacement of its original boiler.
+It was listed on the National Register of Historic Places in 2023.

 History

+Revenue service

-No. 3 is a 4-6-0 ten-wheeler built by the Rogers Locomotive and Machine Works of Paterson, New Jersey.
-Construction of the locomotive was completed on March 26, 1891, and was given Rogers construction number 4493.
+No. 3 was built by the Rogers Locomotive and Machine Works of Paterson, New Jersey.
+Construction of the locomotive was completed on March 26, 1891, and was given Rogers' construction number 4493.
 It has 17 × 24 in cylinders, 56 in driving wheels and weighs 50 ST in working order.
 It was built for the Prescott & Arizona Central Railway (P&AC) as their locomotive #3 and named W.N.
 Kelley after the company's treasurer.

 The P&AC went bankrupt in 1893 and its chief promoter, Thomas S. Bullock, relocated much of its equipment and hardware to California, including the No. 3.
 He then entered into a partnership with Prince André Poniatowski and William H. Crocker, and together in 1897 they incorporated the Sierra Railway Company of California to connect Oakdale, California with the mining and timber producing regions of Tuolumne County and Calaveras County.

 The locomotive became Sierra No. 3 (dropping the W. N. Kelley name) and played a key role in the construction of the railroad to Jamestown, California in 1897, Sonora, California in 1899 and Tuolumne, California in 1900.
 It was the primary locomotive pulling freight trains on the railroad until 1906, when the Sierra Railway purchased a new Baldwin Locomotive Works 2-8-0 locomotive.
 It played a significant role in passenger and freight hauling operations in the Sierra foothills during the early development of Tuolumne County.

 Originally built as a coal-fired locomotive, Sierra No. 3 was converted to burn oil sometime between 1900 and 1902.

 Sierra No. 3 was involved in several wrecks.
 In February 1898, a switch mishap killed conductor William G. Bailey.
 In September 1899, its tender derailed while backing up on a trestle, causing it to collapse.
-The locomotive turned on its side in 1918 just above Sonora, destroying its original wooden cab, which was replaced with a new Southern Pacific steel cab in February, 1919.
-Two years later, Sierra No. 3 made her first known Hollywood film appearance, in a silent film The Terror starring Tom Mix.
+The locomotive turned on its side in 1918 just above Sonora, destroying its original wooden cab, which was replaced with a new Southern Pacific steel cab in February 1919.
+Two years later, Sierra No. 3 made it first known Hollywood film appearance, in a silent film The Terror starring Tom Mix.